KenertK/joomla-blank-template/README.md

 # Joomla Blank Template

-This is a blank baseline template for Joomla 3.x remote template development that comes prepackaged with SASS, Bootstrap, jQuery and Popper.js and uses Gulp as a task runner.
+This is a blank baseline template for Joomla 3.x remote template development that comes prepackaged with SASS, Bootstrap, jQuery, Popper.js, browserSync, file transferring and uses Gulp as a task runner.

 This